Decomposed Trust: Privacy, Adversarial Robustness, Ethics, and Fairness in Low-Rank LLMs: Experiment Configuration

 \subsection{Models}

-Following the practice in \cite{decodingcompressedtrust}, we conduct experiments with the LLaMA2 family, covering both base and instruction-tuned (Chat) variants.
-Additionally, we extend our analysis to the Qwen2.5 -7B/14B~\cite{qwen2023qwen} models to ensure our findings generalize beyond one model.
-For brevity, we denote the LLaMA2 as Base/Chat 7B/13B throughout the paper.
+Following \citet{decodingcompressedtrust}, we conduct experiments with LLaMA-2 7B and 13B, covering both \textit{Base} and instruction-tuned (\textit{Chat}) variants.
+Additionally, we extend our analysis to Qwen-2.5 7B and 14B~\cite{qwen2023qwen} to ensure our findings generalize across different models.
+These models differ substantially in pretraining data composition, tokenizer design, and training methodology.
+This deliberate contrast allows us to provide stronger evidence that the observed trends are not artifacts of a single model family and thereby strengthening the validity of our conclusions.

-\textbf{Finetuned Models.} Pretrained LLMs excel at broad language modeling but often underperform on specialized tasks.
-Task and instruction tuning improves instruction following, generalization, and domain adaptation \cite{Lewkowycz2022Minerva,Roziere2023CodeLlama}.
-Math reasoning (e.g., GSM8K) and code generation (e.g., HumanEval) are among the most common domains for fine-tuning \cite{Cobbe2021GSM8K,Chen2021HumanEval}, and recent surveys highlight these domains as central reasoning tasks \cite{Hong2024LLMComp}.
-However, fine-tuning can also shift safety and reliability profiles, so these models must be assessed alongside utility.
-In this work, we fine-tune Base and Chat variants (7B, 13B) on programming and mathematics to study how task adaptation interacts with model trustworthiness.
+\textbf{Fine-tuned Models.} Pretrained LLMs excel at broad language modeling but often underperform on specialized tasks.
+Task fine-tuning improves domain adaptation \cite{Lewkowycz2022Minerva}.
+Mathematical reasoning and code generation are among the most common domains for fine-tuning \cite{Cobbe2021GSM8K,chen2021}, and a recent survey highlights these domains as central reasoning tasks \cite{Hong2024LLMComp}.
+However, fine-tuning can also shift safety and reliability profiles, so the trustworthiness of these models must be assessed alongside their performance.
+In this work, we fine-tune LLaMA-2 Base (7B/13B), LLaMA-2 Chat (7B/13B), and Qwen-2.5 7B on mathematical reasoning and code generation tasks to examine how task adaptation affects trustworthiness.

-\textbf{Low-Rank Models.} To evaluate the impact of low-rank compression on trustworthiness, we apply three state-of-the-art low-rank approximation techniques (SVD, Basel, FWSVD) to the full model.
-Together, these three methods span algebraic, structure-aware, and semantically informed low-rank strategies.
-This coverage captures the methodological diversity of low-rank approaches, ensuring that our trustworthiness analysis reflects the broader landscape of low-rank techniques rather than focusing on a single algorithmic style.
-Each variant is compressed to an effective 7B size by retaining only \( k\% \) of parameters (e.g., \( k = 50 \)), where smaller \( k \) increases compression but risks information loss.
-By varying \( k \), we assess how compression levels affect privacy, ethical alignment, fairness, and adversarial robustness across NLP tasks.
+\textbf{Low-Rank Compressed Models.} To evaluate the impact of low-rank factorization on trustworthiness, we use three state-of-the-art methods: SVD \cite{noach}, FWSVD \cite{fwsvd}, and BASEL \cite{basel}.
+These methods span algebraic, importance-weighted, and semantically guided low-rank factorization.
+Together, they cover major categories of low-rank factorization and help ensure that our findings generalize across different approaches.
+In our setup, we compress the LLaMA-2 13B Base and Qwen-2.5 7B models by retaining only a fraction of their original singular values and vectors, as controlled by a compression ratio $k\%$.
+Specifically, $k\%$ denotes the ratio of the sum of the retained singular values to the sum of all singular values, with smaller $k$ indicating more aggressive compression.
+To study how compression severity affects trustworthiness, we vary $k\%$ (e.g., 70\%, 50\%, and 30\%) to identify the point at which changes in trustworthiness become pronounced.